URS Assistantship Grants

 Students are encouraged to explore using work-study to pay their wages to conduct research.
 URS Assistantships can be used to cover the wages for the employer that is not covered by the work-study program.
 For more information, please see the resources here

 URS Assistantships are wages for employment: they are not academic fellowships.
-URS Assistantship funds will be transferred to the mentor's department and can be used to for payroll funds.
 The department is responsible for hiring the student and setting up payroll.

 Updated 8/28/23